-The protocol5 highlights that the Police and Crime Commissioner is accountable to local people and draws on this mandate to set and shape the strategic objectives for the force area in consultation with the Chief Constable.
+The protocol highlights that the Police and Crime Commissioner is accountable to local people and draws on this mandate to set and shape the strategic objectives for the force area in consultation with the Chief Constable.
 The Police and Crime Plan sets out what the strategic direction and priorities are and how they will be delivered.
-The Safer West Mercia Plan 2016 - 2021
+The Safer West Mercia Plan 2016 - 2021 was published in October 2016 following a two phase public and stakeholder consultation.

-3 Standards in Public Life, 2005 as amended by the 14th report of the Committee on Standards in Public Life: Selflessness; Integrity was published in October 2016 following a two phase public and stakeholder consultation; phase one on policing priorities and phase two on the draft plan.
+&lt;sup>3 Standards in Public Life, 2005 as amended by the 14th report of the Committee on Standards in Pubic Life: Selflessness; Integrity

-4 Code of Ethics (College of Policing 2014)
+&lt;sup>4 Code of Ethics(College of Policing 2014)

-5 Policing Protocol Order 2011, art14
+&lt;sup>5 Policing Protocol Order 2011, art14